CoachLytix/coachlytix-landing/README.md

-# CoachLytics - Early Access Landing Page
+# CoachLytix - Early Access Landing Page

-A single-page static website built to capture early access sign-ups for the CoachLytics golf coaching platform.
+A single-page static website built to capture early access sign-ups for the CoachLytix golf coaching platform.

 ## 🎯 Purpose

-This landing page validates early interest for the upcoming CoachLytics platform.
-Visitors can quickly understand what CoachLytics does and join the early-access waitlist by submitting their name and email address.
+This landing page validates early interest for the upcoming CoachLytix platform.
+Visitors can quickly understand what CoachLytix does and join the early-access waitlist by submitting their name and email address.

 ## 🚀 Quick Start